 Juliette (Julie) Goldman

 Julie has been a member of PTBE since 2007 when she and her husband, Jeff, moved back to the Bay Area after living in Durham, NC, and enrolled their daughter in our Ganon Early Childhood Education Center.
 After joining PTBE, she was asked to join the Ganon Task Force and also served on the planning committee for the Brandon Brier Playground Fundraiser.
-Julie grew up in Cupertino, where she became involved with BBYO and then lived in San Francisco, where she became increasingly more involved in the Jewish community where she held multiple positions on Boards for YAD (Young Adult Division of the Jewish Community Federation) and YABS (Young Adults at Beth Sholom) as well as participating in a Jewish and Civics leadership program, NLP (New Leaders Project) through JCRC.
+Julie grew up in Cupertino, where she became involved with BBYO, and then lived in San Francisco, where she became increasingly more involved in the Jewish community and where she held multiple positions on Boards for YAD (Young Adult Division of the Jewish Community Federation) and YABS (Young Adults at Beth Sholom) as well as participating in a Jewish and Civics leadership program, NLP (New Leaders Project) through JCRC.
 Most recently, she served on the Board of her daughters’ nonprofit school board, in addition to serving as the Vice President and President for the parent association for four years.

 Professionally, Juliette is a Senior Customer Success Manager for a startup, GuideSpark.
-Previously, Juliette was a fundraiser for six years as well as a marketer for over ten years.
+Previously, Julie was a fundraiser for six years as well as a marketer for over ten years.
 Juliette received her Bachelor’s degree in Business Administration, Marketing from San Diego State University.
 Julie and Jeff have two daughters, Emma, 11, and Abby, 7, who both attended Ganon and who currently attend Rishonim.
 She enjoys running, working out at Orangetheory, enjoying the beautiful outdoors, and planning her next adventure.

 Sydney grew up in Alameda where her parents were active volunteer leaders in the Jewish and civic communities.
 The combination of small Temple Israel and later, Oakland’s large Temple Sinai, were powerful incubators for religious and civic life that continue to motivate Sydney’s engagement.
 These continue to deepen within PTBE and the larger Jewish community.
-Sydney and her husband, Steve Tulkin, joined in 1992; one son became a bar mitzvah at PTBE and all three sons were confirmed here.
-Over the years, Sydney has served on the Beth El Women’s board, on the PTBE Board and Executive Committee, on various committees and task forces (i.e., Sanctuary Capital Campaign, Caring Committee, Social Action, Strategic Planning).
+Sydney and her husband, Steve Tulkin, joined in 1992; one son became bar mitzvah at PTBE and all three sons were confirmed here.
+Over the years, Sydney has served on the Beth El Women’s board, on the PTBE Board and Executive Committee, and on various committees and task forces (i.e., Sanctuary Capital Campaign, Caring Committee, Social Action, and Strategic Planning).
 She is a lifelong learner and participates in Torah Study regularly.
-Sydney believes that synagogue life is foundational to Judaism and to a vibrant community and is honored to be invited to serve as a PTBE trustee.
+Sydney believes that synagogue life is foundational to Judaism and to a vibrant community.
+She is honored to be invited to serve as a PTBE trustee.

 Sydney is a graduate of U.C.
 Davis (B.A., Rhetoric), of the Coro Fellowship in Public Affairs (post-graduate), and of Occidental College (M.A., Urban Studies).
 Professionally, she has led communications and marketing, public relations and public affairs organizations and departments as corporate officer, broadcast journalist and as a foundation CEO.
 She has also served as an international consultant in the areas of leadership, development, and strategic communications.
 Sydney and Steve, a clinical psychologist, travel frequently and enjoy visiting with their adult children and seven grandchildren.